-1. Intensive FU activities

-- a.
-Additional FU attempts before a patient is considered "lost to FU": Country Organizations (COs) will routinely make at least 4 FU attempts at each FU time point before a patient is considered "lost to FU".
-Such attempts should, when possible, be made simultaneously with the initial reporter and one or more HCPs (when such information is provided), and by all available means of contact (phone, e-mail, letter, fax, etc.). - b.
+- 1. Intensive FU activities - a.
+Additional FU attempts before a patient is considered "lost to FU": Country Organizations (COs) will routinely make at least 4 FU attempts at each FU time point (except FU 1a) before a patient is considered "lost to FU".
+Such attempts should, when possible, be made simultaneously with the initial reporter and one or more HCPs (when such information is provided), and by all available means of contact (phone, e-mail, letter, fax, etc.).
+To minimize losses-to-FU, the targeted FU checklists (see below) collect alternative contact information of physicians and health care providers including obstetricians, midwifes, pediatricians and any other specialists involved in patient care. - b.
 (If applicable) for specific Patient Oriented Programs (POPs) with continuous interactions with patients, external service providers (ESPs) will be requested to collect the necessary FU information (when allowable by local regulations).
 If not feasible for ESPs to implement, the responsibility to ensure FU activities remains with the COs. - c.
 Automated check for overdue FUs: Data Science & Analytics group will generate a listing of overdue FUs.
 This listing will be distributed to the countries, which will then perform the FU using the applicable targeted FU checklist (according to the intensive FU scheme). - d.
 Global Medical Safety Function will contact directly COs with long overdue FU (>30 days).
 When necessary, assigned pharmacovigilance responsible person will liaise with global medical affairs and/or clinical development teams to request their support in obtaining the necessary FU (using the system in place for enhanced FU of events of special interest). - 2.
-Targeted FU checklists: a specific set of targeted FU checklists (listed in Annex 1) will enable the collection of all necessary information to evaluate safety data on inclisiran exposure prior to LMP and during pregnancy and associated pregnancy, fetal and infant outcomes.
+Targeted FU checklists: a specific set of targeted FU checklists (listed in Annex 1)

+will enable the collection of all necessary information to evaluate safety data on inclisiran exposure prior to LMP and during pregnancy and associated pregnancy, fetal and infant outcomes.
 Data collected in the FU checklists are in line with data elements to include when designing a pregnancy registry, as recommended by the US Food and Drug Administration (2019).
-In case of no response, further attempts will be made by COs as per schedule in Table 7-7.
+In case of no response, further attempts will be made by COs as per schedule in Table 7-6.
 Development, approval and distribution of these targeted FU checklists will follow the applicable SOP.